ansible/ansible-hub-ui/test/README.md

 ## Run the Tests

+Firsts must be run from inside the test/ directory.

+    cd test

 The tests can be run in two modes: CLI or GUI.
 To run the tests in headless CLI mode:

     node_modules/.bin/cypress open